The Connection Between Addiction And Loneliness

 The study involved 228 participants and found that, for both men and women, each type of loneliness contributed similarly to a significant increase in their likelihood of having a drug or alcohol addiction.

-Although more research is needed in the area of substance abuse and loneliness to understand the link, data reports also indicate a tie between the two.
+Although more research is needed in the area of substance use disorder and loneliness to understand the link, data reports also indicate a tie between the two.

 Feelings of loneliness likely increased during the COVID-19 lockdowns, when a lot of people, especially elderly Americans, spent more time alone.